haimlab/EZDMS/README.md

 ## Installation

-you can download the this package from git hub (https://github.com/haimlab/EZDMS)
+you can download the this package from git hub (https://github.com/haimlab/EZDMS).

+An executable form of the program is in the executables file.

+These can be run as an application simply download and open.

 Requirements: